ifthenpay/prestashop1.7/versao 1.7 ou superior/readme.md

 **Payshop** is one Portuguese payment method that allows the customer to pay by payshop reference.
 This module will allow you to generate a payment Reference that the customer can then use to pay for his order on the Payshop agent or CTT.
 This module uses one of the several gateways/services available in Portugal, IfthenPay.

-**Credit Card**
+**Credit Card** This module will allow you to generate a payment by Visa or Master card, that the customer can then use to pay for his order.
+This module uses one of the several gateways/services available in Portugal, IfthenPay.

-This module will allow you to generate a payment by Visa or Master card, that the customer can then use to pay for his order.
+**Cofidis Pay** is a payment solution of up to 12 interest-free installments that makes it easier to pay for purchases by splitting them.
 This module uses one of the several gateways/services available in Portugal, IfthenPay.

 **Contract with Ifthenpay is required.**